Gene therapy is an experimental way to treat some diseases without traditional drugs or surgery.

 Which Diseases Does It Treat?

-The FDA has approved one gene therapy treatment.
-It’s called CAR T-cell therapy, and it’s only for children and young adults with a type of cancer called B-cell acute lymphoblastic leukemia (ALL) who have already tried other treatments.
+The FDA has approved several gene therapy treatments.
+One of the first is called CAR T-cell therapy, and it’s only for children and young adults with a type of cancer called B-cell acute lymphoblastic leukemia (ALL) who have already tried other treatments.
+It has also been approved for the treatment of multiple myeloma after other therapies have been tried.

 Many other clinical trials are underway, often for rare conditions.

 In Europe, a treatment for something called lipoprotein lipase deficiency -- a disorder in which a person can’t break down fat molecules -- became the first approved gene therapy in 2012.
-Another one that treats severe combined immune deficiency (you may know it as the “bubble boy” disease) may soon be available in Europe.
+Another one that treats severe combined immune deficiency (you may know it as the “bubble boy” disease) is available in Europe.

 Promising results in experiments have also been reported for other conditions, including: